|Title||Converting other format files into Stata dataset files|

 . drop in 1

-A command dropmiss by Nicholas J. Cox, which allows easy dropping of variables or observations that are all missing, was published in STB-60 and revised in Stata Journal 8(4).
-Type search dropmiss for information on this command.
+The missings command by Nicholas J. Cox, which allows variables or observations that are all missing to be easily dropped, was published in Stata Journal 15(4).
+Type search dm0085 for information on this command.

 With integer-like codes, such as ICD-9 codes or U.S. Social Security numbers, that do not contain a dash, leading zeros will get dropped when pasted into Stata from Excel.
 One solution is to flag the variable as a string in the first line: add a nonnumeric character in Excel on that line, and then remove it in Stata.